DeanWebbDeveloper/angularjs-fundamentals/README.md

 ### AngularJS

-To install the Angular application (3.1 onwards, inside the DemoApp folder):
+To install the AngularJS application (3.1 onwards, inside the DemoApp folder):

 ```sh
 npm install